TanyaQACanada/the-internet-automation/README.md

 2. For CI/CD:
    - Allure results are automatically generated
    - Results are uploaded as artifacts after each CI run
+   - Reports are automatically deployed to Cloudflare Pages
-   - Download the `allure-results` artifact to view the report locally
+   - View the latest report at: [Allure Report](https://the-internet-automation.pages.dev)

 ## Prerequisites